Metalab/oeffimonitor/README.md

 ## API

 Besides the HTML frontend you can find a JSON API at ```/api```.
-It returns a status message, an array of departures and an array of warnings, which include all traffic infos of the type ```stoerungkurz``` from the Wiener Linien API.
+It returns a status message, an array of departures and an array of warnings, which include all traffic infos of the type ```stoerunglang``` from the Wiener Linien API.

 ### Example response